 Introduction

-This concept of Digital Identifier Inclusion is described here along with several use cases.
+This concept of Digital Identifier Inclusion (DII) is described here along with several use cases.
 No person creates their own identity in a single place.
 A person’s identity is formed in the places where they work and play, learn and advocate.
-So, it is unlikely that anyone’s identity can ever be completely encompassed by an authenticated identifier in one single Credential.
-What people need to carry with them is a verified collection of digital claims about themselves tied to an identifier that they can call upon as needed in their online interchanges to protect access to and distribution of their personal information.
+It is unlikely that anyone’s identity can ever be completely encompassed by a single authenticated identifier in one single Credential.
+What people need to carry with them is a verified collection of digital claims about themselves tied to an identifier or an authenticated credential.
+People can then make claims as needed in their online interchanges that protect and provide access to, the processing of their personal information.
+This report describes rationale, requirements, and solutions to address these needs.

-This report is designed to work with mobile devices that are carried with the user and have the capability to be network attached, such as a smartphone.
-This Digital Identifier Inclusion is a structured document that describes the application and mobile device which protects authentication secrets.
-The report outlines solutions that are designed to enable all people access to the benefits provided by the evolving digital identifier ecosystem.
+This report, as a default, assumes the functions of mobile devices that are carried with the user and have the capability, though not the necessity, to be network attached, such as a smartphone or a wallet with authenticated identifiers.
+This is a structured document that describes the application and mobile device which protects authentication secrets.
+The report outlines solutions designed to enable all people access to the benefits provided by the rapidly evolving digital identifier ecosystem.

 All the terms used in this document are included in the Terms and Definitions Section below.
 Where a noun is capitalized, it may be to indicate that the word is defined in that section.

-This report is a part of a series of evolving Kantara reports on distributed identifiers that will all be available on the work group draft recommendations page.

-Goals
+Vision

-The goal for this report is a digital ecosystem where every eligible person can enjoy the benefits of digital identifiers in a secure and privacy-preserving process.
+A digital ecosystem where every eligible person can enjoy the benefits of digital identifiers in a secure and privacy-preserving process.

-Any person that has any right or privilege under law must be able to acquire digital credentials when they are needed to access those rights and privileges.
+Every person has rights or privileges under law and able to acquire digital credentials when needed to access and use those rights and privileges.

 The identifier ecosystem must provide a means for recovery of lost credentials that give a person access to their rights and privileges.

-The Holder’s Wallet holds the protected authentication secrets needed to authorize consent and to intentionally choose to share protected data among verifiers that have communicated a need to acquire, verify, and protect that data.
+The Holder’s Wallet or smartphone protects authentication secrets needed to authorize consent, when a person intentionally chooses to share protected data among verifiers that have communicated a need to acquire, verify, and protect that data.

 The Verifiers can clearly identify themselves and their purpose in requesting subject information in a manner that is acceptable to all eligible subjects or their delegate.

 The subject may have more than one identifier (persona) to enable compartmentalizing the rights and privileges that each identifier can access.

 Assumptions